spale777/plots_begone/README.md

 # PLOTS BEGONE

+## Purpose
+Allows you to plot to disks with old plots by deleting old plots only when its necessary to free up space for a new plot.

+## Install
 Install requirements using pip and then just run ./plots_begone.py --help to get the list of available parameters and what they do.

 In short: